 -- SHOW VIEW

-- Review the information you’ve entered is correct, and click 'Import'.
+Review the information you’ve entered is correct, and click 'Next'.

-- We will test connectivity to the remote server and do some pre-import validation once you click Import.
+We will test connectivity to the remote server and do some pre-import validation once you click Import.
 If there are errors or warning during these pre-checks, you will need to take corrective actions based on the error or warning displayed.
-If pre-checks are successful, the import job will begin.
+If pre-checks are successful, you will see an option to select the databases to import after which your import job can be initiated.

 Your MySQL import has now begun!